wkawabe/wkawabe.github.io/_pages/cv.md

 Talks & Events
 ======
 * Mar.
-2024: A workshop in Miraikan
+2024: A workshop in Miraikan (The National Museum of Emerging Science and Innovation, Japan)
   * TBA

 * Jul.
 2022: [A workshop in Miraikan (The National Museum of Emerging Science and Innovation, Japan)](https://www.miraikan.jst.go.jp/events/202207302596.html)